 The Daily Graphic had the answer: REAL MADRID FOR GHANA NEXT MONTH, said a story announcing the good news.

 This was huge.
 A victory even before they landed.

 Though they were at least seven years into their first, original ‘Galacticos’ era – a period where Bernabeu had basically assembled the world’s biggest stars bar Pele in an effort to make his team club football’s global capo de tutti capi – Real Madrid were still not past their peak.

 Ghana had thus managed to get them to come into the country at a time when they were still relevant and red-hot.
 They had wrapped up their 1961/62 season with a domestic double, clinching the 1962 Spanish League and Cup titles.
 It could have been a treble too, but for a loss in the 1962 European Cup final in Amsterdam, coming at the hands of Portuguese giants Benfica, then coached by the enigmatic Bela Guttman and led in attack by the great Eusebio.

-At the press conference announcing Madrid’s impending visit, Djan revealed to a group of excited sportswriters that his COS outfit had agreed to foot close a fourth of Madrid’s African tour bill, a budget that ran over £65,000, just so they could put Ghana on their list.
+At the press conference announcing Madrid’s impending visit, Djan revealed to a group of excited sportswriters that his COS outfit had agreed to foot close a quarter of Madrid’s African tour bill, a budget that ran over £65,000, just so they could put Ghana on their list.
 He meant business.